SolaceProducts/pubsubplus-connector-mule-docs/demo/README.md

 Test set-up:

+For the flow name `pollinglistenerfixedfrequency` set initialState="started" in the `pollinglistener.xml`.

 Ensure a queue is provisioned with name as "test/q".
 Publish some messages to this queue.
 In the test example, 8 messages are published with sequence information in the payload as "Test msg 1" to "Test msg 8".
 Since the schedule is Fixed Frequency type with frequency as 30 seconds and initial start delay of 1 second.
 Expectation would be to see maximum of 5 messages consumed at every schedule.